hmRemi/discordjs-moderation-bot/README.md

 # Discord Moderation Bot

-A really old discord.js bot I made way back in the past.
-I would not recommend using this as it's really unstable and old.
+This is one of the first Discord bots I worked on, so it's relatively messy and not very reliable.
+I wouldn't recommend using it.